anitab-org/mentorship-backend/README.md

 ## Contact

 You can reach the maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
 If you are interested in contributing to the mentorship system, we have a dedicated stream for this project [#mentorship-system](https://anitab-org.zulipchat.com/#narrow/stream/222534-mentorship-system), where you can ask questions and interact with the community, join with us!

+## License

+Mentorship System is licensed under the GNU General Public License v3.0.
+Learn more about it in the [LICENSE](LICENSE) file.